Your area Not set — showing everywhere

 Addressed

-Inquired if the proposed ADU could be a completely separate structure located on the same lot as the primary residence.
+The speaker asked for clarification regarding the physical nature of an ADU.
+Specifically, they wanted to know if an ADU could be a completely separate structure on the same lot as the primary residence.
 Key concern

 Board response